pehruby/nsbcfg/README.md

 ### Usage rules

 * All resource names must be unique, i.e resource name specified in one configuration must not be used in other configuration.
 Exception is server resource which contains property _shared_ set to _True_ or _'YES'_.
 Such resource name can be present in several configuration files
-* All resource property names follows the naming scheme described in Netscaler NITRO API.
+* All resource property names follow the naming scheme described in Netscaler NITRO API.
 The only exception is server property _shared_ which is not defined in NITRO and is solely used in this tool for purposes specified above